Don't Give Up (Peter Gabriel and Kate Bush song): Recording

 Initial ideas for the song date back to 1981 during the recording of his fourth self-titled solo album, which took place at Ashcombe House, Somerset.
 Gabriel built the song around a tom-tom pattern with a three-against-four polyrhythm that he programmed onto a drum machine.
 He tuned the programmed tom-toms to different pitches with the intention of having Tony Levin emulate the part on the bass guitar.
 Halfway through recording, Levin placed a nappy behind his strings to dampen the sound and achieve a softer tone.
 Levin had packed the nappies in his gig bag for his two-month-old daughter because he mistakenly thought that the products were not sold in the UK.

-Richard Tee also contributed piano, in the song's bridge, to infuse a gospel feel into the section.
+For the drums, Gabriel told Manu Katché to only use a bass drum, hi-hat, and a cymbal.
+Katché suggested a 4/4 feel rather than interpreting the song in triple metre, which Gabriel agreed with.
+Richard Tee contributed piano in the song's bridge to infuse a gospel feel into the section.
 Gabriel attempted a few variations of the ending section, but eventually settled on an arrangement that he was satisfied with.

 Gabriel developed the "don't give up" lyric and the verses early on, although he did not finalize the chorus until a few months after the melody was solidified.
 He did not conceive the song as a duet and originally sang all of the choruses himself, but later said that "the story would work better with a man–woman relationship."
 The initial demos of "Don't Give Up" were around seven minutes in duration, although Gabriel later decided to edit the song down.

 I always over-record, because again it's a classic situation in the studio.
 The band suddenly starts rehearsing at the end of the song and this sort of magic groove starts coming—and then the tape runs out.
 So I always make sure we've got five minutes spare, so if something does happen, if the band takes off, then you can get it.
 And then perhaps you'll come back and try to pull some of that energy into the earlier sections.